 The College of Idaho requires all full-time students to have health insurance.
 A fee for student health insurance is included in fees collected by the Business Office unless the student can show proof of comparable coverage through their parent's policy, a spouse's coverage or through employment.
 Please contact the Business Office if you have questions regarding the fee or your student account balance.
-Please contact Director of HR, Nancy Johnson-Cassulo (njohnsoncassulo@collegeofidaho.edu), if you have questions about how to enroll in coverage, how to waive coverage, or specific questions about the actual coverage.
+Please contact Director of HR if you have questions about how to enroll in coverage, how to waive coverage, or specific questions about the actual coverage.